Dynamic Movement Intervention

 How is DMI therapy prescribed?

-Check in advance whether your health insurance covers or subsidizes the treatment.
+Please check in advance whether your health insurance covers or subsidizes the treatment.

 Example for two intensive therapy weeks (once per day):